knacker65/subsocial-docs/docs/faq/Overview.md

 like tipping, subscriptions, social tokens, selling ad space, and more.
 Additionally, Subsocial will feature an algorithm marketplace, letting users be in control of the content they see.

+## How does Subsocial store user’s content and data?

+Subsocial uses the InterPlanetary File System (IPFS) to store user’s content.
+To learn more about how IPFS fits into the Subsocial stack, check out this [article](https://app.subsocial.network/@cryptoswim/how-ipfs-fits-into-the-subsocial-stack-15671).

 ## I am having trouble figuring out how to use Subsocial.
 What can I do?
 Subsocial is still in its beta phase, and we are working on improving the user interface and experience.
 If you have any questions, please reach out to us in our [Telegram](http://t.me/Subsocial) or [Discord](http://discord.gg/w2Rqy2M) chats.